CppProgrammer23/CppAdvancedTopic/non-linear algorithms/Readme.md

 Behind the scene, this algorithm uses a function that allows to choice the 3 values to fill in the vector.

 **N.B.: The ctor will throw an std::bad_alloc if the size entered is less than 3.**

+# **Divide and Conquer**

+Here we will see the merge sort and quicksort algorithms and why we need both of them.
+Also we will see the binary search algorithm.
+Those are function template.